Treats depression. This medicine is a tricyclic antidepressant.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have diabetes, a history of heart disease, glaucoma, epilepsy, or stomach or intestinal disease.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart problems, seizures, glaucoma, kidney disease, liver disease, asthma, overactive thyroid, or problems with urination.

 - For some children and teenagers, this medicine can increase thoughts of suicide.
 All of the warnings in this leaflet are true for a child or teenager who is using this medicine.
 Tell your doctor right away if you start to feel more depressed.
 Also tell your doctor right away if you have thoughts about hurting yourself.
 Report any unusual thoughts or behaviors that trouble you, especially if they are new or get worse quickly.
 Make sure your caregiver knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 Let your doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.